suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 MLS requires a linear sequence of MLS Commits in that each MLS Commit has exactly one successor.
 This is achieved by using a centralized server that hands out a token to the client that is allowed to make the next commit.
+See {{ctr-svc}}

 # MOQ Overview {#moqt-model}

 MOQT {{MoQTransport}} defines a publish/subscribe based media delivery protocol, where in endpoints, called producers, publish objects which are delivered via participating relays to receiving endpoints, called consumers.

 Section 2 of MoQ Transport defines hierarchical object model for application data, comprised of objects, groups and tracks.